Addressing legal and ethical implications of genomic findings

 Genomic findings come with significant benefits for societies, including in medicine and education.
 These benefits are made possible due to the amount of information we can now extract from an individual’s genetic data.
 This advancement, however, makes urgent the need for updated legal protection of individuals.

-TAGC works with partners internationally, including InLab, Goldsmiths, University of London, and the Institute for Law and Ethics at the International Centre for Research on Human Development, Tomsk State University.
+Our work is interdisciplinary and international: To address the current legal protection issue, TAGC brings together efforts from lawyers, scientists, media and policy makers.
+For greater progress, and due to the global of genetic research and the unique nature of genomic data – TAGC works with partners internationally, including InLab, Goldsmiths, University of London, and the Institute of Law and Ethics at the International Centre for Research on Human Development, Tomsk State University.

 Our work includes: Training; Expert opinions on matters legal matters; Knowledge dissemination; Reviewing law & practice; Reviewing ethical guidelines; and Proposals for policy and legislative updates.
 Read more…

 Laws in place do not provide sufficient protection for people.
 The need for specific laws is particularly urgent considering the extent of information that can be extracted from genetic data, the permanent nature of genetic data; the large genetic data pools; and the regular data breaches.
 Legal regulation is also essential for benefits of genetic science to reach all people.